NWUHEP/BLT/README.md

 Setup
 =====

-The master version has been tested to run with CMSSW_7_4_14 with ROOT6.
+The  has been tested to run with CMSSW_8_0_20 with ROOT6.
 This will work cmslpc using scientific linux 6.

 ### Build and source environment

 ```
 source /cvmfs/cms.cern.ch/cmsset_default.sh
-export SCRAM_ARCH=slc6_amd64_gcc491
+export SCRAM_ARCH=slc6_amd64_gcc530
 cmsrel CMSSW_8_0_20
 cd CMSSW_8_0_20/src
 cmsenv